play-co/ff/README.md

 # ff: Concise, Powerful Asynchronous Flow Control in JavaScript

-***ff* simplifies the most common use cases for series, parallel, and promise utilities in one concise package.** It was built because existing async libraries are too verbose and don't handle errors properly.
+***ff* simplifies the most common use cases for series, parallel, and promise utilities.** It was built because existing async libraries are too verbose and don't handle errors properly.
 Don't let your errors go unhandled. :-)

 #### Installation